 What’s it all about?

 It is normal to become worried, anxious, upset or down when things don’t go the way you want them to.
 This could be relating to friendships, school work, exams, finding work, or anything in day to day life.
-However, sometimes worries, anxieties and difficult feelings can develop to the extent that they are feature of a young person’s every day reality and begin to seriously interfere with things such as having fun, studying, attending school, eating, sleeping or being physically active.
+However, sometimes worries, anxieties and difficult feelings can develop to the extent that they are a feature of your every day reality and begin to seriously interfere with things such as having fun, studying, attending school, eating, sleeping or being physically active.
 If this goes on for more than a couple of weeks, it could be a sign that there is a mental health problem or disorder and help is needed.

 Young people to put off seeking help with mental health problems because they are worried what people may think of them or believe that no one else will understand.
 It is important though to let people know how you feel.
 Mental health disorders are treatable but it is important to get help at the earliest opportunities before things become more serious.